 On June 21, 1999, Mr. Bartel, our founder, filed with the United States Patent and Trademark Office ("PTO") to register the trademark "Travelzoo" for "providing information and news in the field of travel via an on-line global communications network and travel agency services, namely making reservations and booking for transportation," "providing information and news in the field of travel via an on-line global communications network and travel agency services, namely making reservations and booking for temporary lodging," and "promoting the goods and services of others through the offer of travel goods and services and shopping club services, namely providing information on travel goods and services to members."
-The PTO published that mark for opposition on October 31, 2000.
 On January 22, 2001, Mr. Bartel, who filed the trademark application as an individual, transferred the ownership of the pending trademark "Travelzoo" to Travelzoo Inc. The mark was registered by the PTO on January 23, 2001.